France and weapons of mass destruction: Saharan experiments centres (1960–66)

 After studying Réunion, New Caledonia, and Clipperton Island, General Charles Ailleret, head of the Special Weapons Section, proposed two possible nuclear test sites for France in a January 1957 report: French Algeria in the Sahara Desert, and French Polynesia.
 Although he recommended against Polynesia because of its distance from France and lack of a large airport, Ailleret stated that Algeria should be chosen "provisionally", likely due in part to the Algerian War.

 A series of atmospheric nuclear tests was conducted by the Centre Saharien d'Expérimentations Militaires ("Saharan Military Experiments Centre") from February 1960 until April 1961.
 The first, called Gerboise Bleue ("Blue jerboa") took place on 13 February 1960 in Algeria.
 The explosion took place at 40 km from the military base at Hammoudia near Reggane, which is the last town on the Tanezrouft Track heading south across the Sahara to Mali, and 700 km/435 mi. south of Béchar.
 The device had a 70 kiloton yield.
 Although Algeria became independent in 1962, France was able to continue with underground nuclear tests in Algeria through 1966.
 The General Pierre Marie Gallois was named le père de la bombe A ("Father of the A-bomb").

 Three further atmospheric tests were carried out from 1 April 1960 to 25 April 1961 at Hammoudia.
 Military, workers and the nomadic Touareg population of the region were present at the test sites, without any significant protection.
 At most, some took a shower after each test according to L'Humanité.
-Gerboise Rouge (5kt), the third atomic bomb, half as powerful as Hiroshima, exploded on 27 December 1960, provoking protests from Japan, USSR, Egypt, Morocco, Nigeria and Ghana.
+Gerboise Rouge (5kt), the third atomic bomb, half as powerful as Little Boy, exploded on 27 December 1960, provoking protests from Japan, USSR, Egypt, Morocco, Nigeria and Ghana.